wolfy-j/goffli/README.md

 ![GIF](gif.gif)

-> You can save and share this script with others.
+> You can save and share any script with others.
 Every time you reuse it you will save all the time you spent in the past searching Google for ffmpeg bash scripts.

 # Installation
 Make sure to [install Golang 1.9](https://golang.org/doc/install) on your machine.